 Be cordial to local people

-I try to follow this point as the most important commandment for my tight budget trips.
+I try to follow this point as the most important commandment for my tight-budget trips.
 Local people are always best to take advice, their unbiased information will always help you to cut down your expenses.
-However, beware of blindly following to cab-drivers or guides around the shop, you might become a victim to scams.
+However, beware of blindly following drivers or guides around the shop, you might become a victim of scams.
 It’s always better to talk to your co-passengers while travelling by local public transport.
-They have a better idea of the place with average price and quality food and accommodation.
+They have a better idea of the place with average prices and quality food and accommodation.
 Always keep yourself open to others and make friends with strangers as you don’t know who will be counted during your difficult time.